hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/9-network-setting/2-service/3-ntp-client.md

 The controller's time can be automatically synchronized with the NTP server. <br>

-For more information, refer to "[Hi6 Robot Controller Function Manual - NTP time synchronization](https://hrbook-hrc.web.app/#/view/doc-hi6-ntp-time-synchronization/english/README)".
+For more information, refer to "[${cont_model} Controller Function Manual - NTP time synchronization](https://hrbook-hrc.web.app/#/view/doc-hi6-ntp-time-synchronization/en/README)".